SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 ## Define privacy and consent requirements

-To define these fields, you can go to the Settings and Maintenance module and select Privacy.
+To define these fields, go to Settings and Maintenance and select **Privacy**.
 This is where you can define the different consents your business requires to document and store data.

 There are two default purposes already created in the system for you to use: